danielskatz/sustaining-research-projects/README.md

 * [Ruby Together](https://rubytogether.org)

 ##Books and merchandise
-*If you are an expert in a domain that other people might find useful to learn about, you could write and sell a book or series of books.
+*If your project is something people want to learn about, or it is in a domain that people want to learn about, your project could write and sell a book or series of books.
 You can find a publisher (like O'Reilly) or self-publish.
 In addition to selling books, some projects sell merchandise (ex. shirts, hoodies) to support their work.*

 ####Pros
 * Outcome not tied to project work itself, so you retain creative freedom
 * Can serve as marketing for the project itself
+* Can overlap other project documentation and training needs
 * Can be recurring source of revenue after initial development

 ####Cons